very-amused/argon2-wasm/docs/README.md

 // 4.
 Generate a cryptographically random 16 byte salt
 const salt = makeSalt(16)

-/* 5.
-Determine time and memory costs
-(NOTE: parallelism is automatically set to 1, as this library doesn't currently support multiple threads) */ const timeCost = 3 // a 3 pass minimum is recommended by Dmitry Khovratovich const memoryCost = 1024 * 128 // Memory cost is in # of KiB, i.e m = 1024 = 1MiB
+// 5.
+Determine time and memory costs const timeCost = 3 // a 3 pass minimum is recommended by Dmitry Khovratovich const memoryCost = 1024 * 128 // Memory cost is in # of KiB, i.e m = 1024 = 1MiB